 We believe technology has great potential in resolving and preventing conflict.
 Our work revolves around this principle.

 We are complete transparent with our stakeholders.
-They are our partners.
+They are

 We combine local excellence with world-proven methods, and operate with the backing of international experts.